samguyer/adel/README.md

 }
 ```

-It's not pretty, but it works!
+It's not pretty, but it works! **Global** variables do not require any special syntax.

 ## Your turn, my turn